 Launched June 2019

 Amid the ongoing strife between the NRA and its former communications firm Ackerman McQueen, another congressional committee is attempting to determine whether the NRA has violated its tax-exempt status.
 In a letter to Wayne LaPierre, House Ways and Means Committee member Representative Brad Schneider demanded documents related to internal audits, financial misconduct, and conflicts of interest.
 It’s the third probe of the NRA’s finances launched since The Trace and The New Yorker first reported on alleged financial improprieties in April.
+In August, Schneider expanded the inquiry, sending a letter to Ackerman CEO Revan McQueen requesting documents related to the firm’s past relationship with the NRA.

 Senate Finance Committee